robinhowlett/slate/source/index.html.md

 This difference between category types manifests in three ways:

 * the color and icon of the Snaps are different,
-* the "Doc Consumer" Snap inherits an "Execute During Preview" setting to toggle whether the Snap will execute when the Pipeline is validating/previewing,
+* the "Doc Consumer" Snap inherits an "Execute during Preview" setting to toggle whether the Snap will execute when the Pipeline is validating/previewing,
 * the Snaps are separated when "Group By Type" is chosen.

 ![Snap Category Difference](http://dl.dropboxusercontent.com/u/3519578/Screenshots/hEPI.png)